ladyprish/shareable-job-search-agent/README.md

 I built this because I was looking for something very specific — a founding marketer role at a B2B startup building from 0 to 1.
 LinkedIn couldn't filter for that.
 So I built something that could.

-The first morning it ran, I woke up to 17 matches.
+The first morning it ran, I woke up to an email round-up of matches.
 Every one of them relevant.

-I'd never used Terminal before that weekend.
+Your only barrier to entry for this is clarity, time, and resolve.
 ---

 **Built by Jennifer Prishtina using Claude Code.
 [Follow me on LinkedIn](https://www.linkedin.com/in/jenniferprishtina/) — I'm sharing more about building AI tools without a technical background.**